Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_CNC.md

 # Connecting a spindle

+## Using 0 to 10V variable voltage control

 Most CNC Variable Frequency Drives (VFD) expect a 0 to 10V variable voltage to control the spindle.
 The Duet outputs a PWM signal, so you will need a PWM to analog converter.
 There are 2 sorts of PWM to analog converter widely available, as shown here:

 ![configure_cnc_01.png](/manual/configuration/configure_cnc_01.png =800x)